A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 To sum it up for you, when you get some A/B testing results, you should check the following:

-• Confidence Level: A 95% confidence interval is standard, but ensure that the test meets the sample size and duration requirements before concluding.
+- Confidence Level: A 95% confidence interval is standard, but ensure the test meets the sample size and duration requirements before drawing conclusions.
 Only stop the test if it reaches 95% confidence and satisfies the sample size and duration criteria.

 Why should you check all these things?
 A/B test is an experiment.
-For an experiment to be considered successful, from a scientific point of view, it should correspond to certain criteria.
+For an experiment to be considered successful from a scientific point of view, it should meet certain criteria.

 You should also always remember that:

-• Randomness is a part of your test and there are a number of statistical values that effect it.
+- Randomness is a part of your test, and there are a number of statistical values that affect it.

-• A/B testing is a decision-making method, but cannot give you a 100% accurate prediction of your visitors’ behavior.
+- A/B testing is a decision-making method, but it cannot give you a 100% accurate prediction of your visitors’ behavior.

 As Hayan Huang, from the University of California, Berkley, points out: